 - Structures, living spaces, construction, fencing, renovations, and maintenance

 - Equipment, vehicles, and their maintenance

 - Food, bedding, and supplementation for all of the residents

 - Regulatory costs, taxes, and legal support

 These are only the bare basics to keep a sanctuary running.
-Adding in a robust education and outreach program, public events, and other operational expansions will add even more expenses on top of the critical operating expenses.
+Adding in a robust education and An activity or campaign to share information with the public or a specific group.
+Typically used in reference to an organization’s efforts to share their mission. program, public events, and other operational expansions will add even more expenses on top of the critical operating expenses.
 It’s not uncommon for even smaller sanctuaries to have budgets that add up to hundreds of thousands of dollars each year.

 The Personal Costs

 Outside of all of the organizational and resident concerns, as mentioned, starting an animal sanctuary is an extraordinarily time consuming and emotionally challenging endeavor to individual Founders.
 It is a commitment to long days and nights of work with sometimes faint (if not non-existent) praise, a modest (if not non-existent) salary, and at least initially, a pronounced lack of time off.
 Caring for the residents is a non-negotiable daily reality, so if nobody else can do the work, it’s on the Founder to be at the sanctuary making sure the residents are provided for.
 If you are someone who needs frequent vacations or time to decompress, starting an animal sanctuary may not be the best decision for you!
 Even if a Founder is physically absent from the sanctuary in an attempt to take a break, many Founders have reported difficulty being able to “mentally take a break” from the sanctuary.
 There’s simply too much to do and plan for!

 (Content warning for the following paragraph: mention of self-harm and suicidality.
 For those who wish to avoid, skip down to “Caring For Humans” below.)